Herb.jl: A Unifying Program Synthesis Library: Developing and Customizing Herb.jl

-Guided search is one of the most common strategies to tame the huge space of programs~\citep{GulwaniPS17,HeapSearch,Brute,CrossBeam,AbstractBeam,BeeSearch,EcoSearch}.
-In this setup, the user defines a heuristic that prunes the search space to prioritize the more interesting programs to enumerate.
-The design choice for uniform trees impacts the definition of enumeration order in \ModelName{}.

-Most search algorithms have a default data structure that provides the next step in the enumeration.
-For example, the top-down search uses a priority queue, whereas stochastic and genetic algorithms have an explicit definition of the next program to explore.
-Here, the lower the priority value, the earlier an element gets enumerated.
-An element in that queue is then either a not-yet-uniform tree or a uniform tree.
-If the next element is a not-yet-uniform tree, then the solver tries to decompose it into uniform sub-trees and enqueues them.
-If the tree is uniform, the next program from that uniform tree is returned, and the tree is re-enqueued.
+\paragraph{Defining program search order} Most guided search algorithms rely on a default data structure that determines the next step in the search.
+For example, top-down and bottom-up search use a priority queue, whereas stochastic and genetic algorithms determine the next program by randomly mutating the current one.

+To customise search order in \ModelName{}, we have to define which \textit{uniform tree} to search next, and which program \textit{within} a uniform tree to enumerate next.

-The enumeration order of programs is then defined via two functions.
-The priority value of each element in the priority queue is defined using a \texttt{priority\_function}.
+In top-down search, the main interface for developers is the priority queue, where each uniform tree's priority is defined by a \texttt{priority\_function}.
 Within a uniform tree, the order in which to enumerate the elements of a node's domain is defined using a \texttt{derivation\_heuristic}.
-Both functions are dispatched over the iterator type.

-As an example, to implement a straightforward depth-first search (DFS), we can set the priority function to be $parent\_value -1$ and, in the case of uniform trees, to its parent's value.
-This means that freshly discovered programs will always be explored next, while known ones are enqueued at the back, which is the default for DFS.
-While this is perfectly feasible and fast, we can change this formulation in \ModelName{} to minimize the size of the priority queue with respect to uniform trees.
-Thus, instead of adding many uniform trees to the queue without enumerating them, we can enumerate a uniform tree before heading to the next one.
-This approach thus defines a DFS, not over programs directly, but over \textit{shapes of programs}.
-This is easily done by setting the priority function to $parent\_value-1$ for both kinds of trees.

-In the example section, we will explore how to customize the priority function to implement a most-likely-first iterator in \ModelName{}.
+Overwriting the priority function yields different search techniques: decreasing the priority of new elements implements a depth-first search (DFS), while increasing the priority leads to breadth-first search (BFS) behaviour.